engineersftw/gitwiki/02_basic_using_your_phone/README.md

 ## Example Footages

-<iframe width="560" height="315" src="https://www.youtube.com/embed/cW0ZKu6Ykb8" frameborder="0" allowfullscreen></iframe><br/>*This was shot hand-held style, without a tripod.
+[[embed url=https://www.youtube.com/embed/cW0ZKu6Ykb8]]<br/>*This was shot hand-held style, without a tripod.
 Notice the footage is very shaky.
 Notice the video faded in and out somewhere in the middle.
 This because i accidentally covered the microphone on the phone. :(*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z6A-R_zSnjo" frameborder="0" allowfullscreen></iframe><br/>*This is shot with a tripod.
 But since I am recording the speaker only, viewers might find it hard to follow.
 So maybe a better way is to just videograph the screen?*